Why Diamond Core Drills Overheat — and How to Control Heat in Every Application

 Advanced Ceramics: Alumina, Silicon Carbide, Zirconia, Silicon Nitride

 These materials span a wide abrasiveness range.
 High-purity alumina (99.5% and above) is significantly less abrasive than standard-grade alumina.
 The reduction in abrasiveness reduces the workpiece-driven self-dressing rate and increases glazing risk even at correct SFM.
-Silicon carbide and silicon nitride are highly abrasive and self-dress the bond aggressively, which causes rapid bond wear if the grade is too soft for the machine’s feed rigidity.
+Silicon carbide and silicon nitride are highly abrasive and self-dress the bond aggressively.
+For a complete overview of diamond tooling for this sector, see UKAM’s advanced ceramics industry page.

 Specific failure mode for alumina: Bond glazing from insufficient self-dressing, particularly with high-purity grades.
 Specific failure mode for SiC and Si3N4: Rapid bond erosion producing short tool life and inconsistent hole diameter.